-Sanjay Sharma, CEO and founder of AASK Advisory Services, may be based in Singapore but he has his sights firmly set on helping firms expand into Africa
+Sanjay Sharma FCCA, CEO and founder of AASK Advisory Services, may be based in Singapore, but he has his sights firmly set on helping firms expand into Africa

-This article was first published in the November/December 2017 Singapore edition of Accounting and Business magazine.
+This article was first published in the March 2018 Africa edition of Accounting and Business magazine.

 Sanjay Sharma is in many ways a true citizen of the world.
 Indian by ethnicity, he was born and raised in Kenya, cut his teeth as an accountant in the UK for close to 17 years and is today based in Singapore, where he runs his own firm providing advisory services to companies that require guidance in developing their business.

-Prior to setting up AASK Advisory Services in 2015, Sharma enjoyed a successful career in Deloitte from the early 90s.
+Prior to setting up AASK Advisory Services in 2015, Sharma enjoyed a successful career in Deloitte beginning in the early 90s.
 Proving himself as an effective leader and business developer for Deloitte, he became a partner in the London office in 2006.

 Despite his successes, Sharma had one more dream that he wanted to fulfil.
 He wanted to experience running his own business and, in his words, to ‘create something from a blank piece of paper’.
-He decided to take the plunge in 2015, four years after moving to Singapore.
+He took the plunge in 2015, four years after moving to Singapore.